Shovel · a software studio · est. 2026

 1. Poll COMEX (CME Group) and LME tick feeds at 1-second cadence for gold, silver, platinum, and palladium.

-3. Join price action against social sentiment and on-chain warehouse flows into a single daily briefing each morning UTC.
+2. Join price action against COT positioning and on-chain warehouse flows into a single daily briefing each morning UTC.

 02 · Datasets